msr16/getting-and-cleaning-data-Week-4-Assignment/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. tidyData.txt is the output of the final ste
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. tidyData.txt is the output of the final step